 What Others Are Saying About Thriving at College

-“Most Christian young people go to college without specific goals, and are unprepared for the challenges that await them.
-While some prosper spiritually, most get derailed, and an alarming number abandon their faith, probably because they didn’t have their own faith in the first place.
-Alex Chediak has written an insightful and useful book to help college-bound people know what to expect, how to prepare for it, and what to do to avoid the pitfalls.
-He offers great insights on everything from friendships to dating relationships to professors.
-Alex addresses time and money management, character development, grades, work, rest and the danger of passivity.
-I enjoyed reading this well-written book, and recommend it wholeheartedly not only to young people but also to their parents and church leaders.”
+“Most Christian young people go to college without specific goals and are unprepared for the challenges that await them.
+While some prosper spiritually, most get derailed, and an alarming number abandon their faith.
+Alex has written an insightful and useful book to help college-bound people know what to expect, how to prepare for it, and what to do to avoid the pitfalls.”